How should I start to or become more active now that I am pregnant?

 - Never strain or hold your breath.

-- Avoid lying on your back after the fourth month of pregnancy.
+- Avoid lying on your back during exercise.

 How can I tell if I’m over doing it?